2014 Institute on General Education and Assessment

 Track 1: Building Institutional Capacity for General Education Reform

-General education provides the foundation for a productive life and a successful career.
-What are the promising practices for engaging diverse campus constituencies in creating a common vision for change?
-Track 1 workshops connect mission-driven learning outcomes with strategies for building campus support for reform among faculty, student affairs professionals, and administrators.
-Track topics include strategies for connecting the curriculum and co-curriculum, innovative approaches for faculty development, and development of effective communication strategies.
+A quality general education experience can provide the foundation for a productive life and a successful career.
+What are promising practices for engaging diverse campus constituencies in creating a common vision for general education?
+Track 1 workshops connect mission-driven learning outcomes with strategies that build support for reform among faculty, student affairs professionals, and administrators.
+Track topics include strategies for connecting the curriculum and cocurriculum, innovative approaches for faculty development that include contingent faculty, and development of effective communication strategies—including those that build on national reform frameworks such as LEAP and the Degree Qualifications Framework.

 Track 2: High-Impact Models of General Education to Maximize Learning and Improve Delivery

-Reform of general education is an opportunity to innovate, integrate, and improve student learning across the institution.
-Track 2 workshops examine ways of structuring and innovating within general education to accommodate varied campus contexts and to be inclusive of a range of learning outcomes, including civic learning and global citizenship.
-Track topics focus on campus models of reforms that embed high-impact educational practices, promote outcomes related to personal and social responsibility, and effective use of e-portfolios.
+Launching reform of general education presents an opportunity to innovate, integrate, and improve student learning across the institution.
+Track 2 workshops examine ways of structuring and innovating within general education to accommodate varied campus contexts and to be inclusive of a range of learning outcomes, including outcomes related to civic engagement and global learning.
+Track topics focus on campus models for reform that embed high-impact educational practices, respond to cultural differences, and promote outcomes related to personal and social responsibility and effective use of e-portfolios.

 Track 3: Student Success and Making Excellence Inclusive